 Goals are broad, intangible, abstract, general intentions that are normally difficult to measure.
 Objectives, on the other hand, are narrow, precise, tangible, concrete, and measurable.
 Useful verbs for writing measurable objectives may be seen in the sidebar.

 A simple way of determining whether an objective is measurable is that you should be able to observe it when it occurs (e.g., see it, read it, hear it).

 In my program consulting experience, I commonly find group notes that state, “The patient was on time for group, was dressed appropriately, and gave feedback.”
 This type of note has nothing to do with the patient’s treatment plan and thus cannot be used to measure progress.
 One suggestion is to have each patient bring his or her written treatment plan to group.
 At the beginning of group, each patient has ten seconds to tell the rest of the group members what objectives he or she will be working on today.
 This focuses both the patient and the counselor on the treatment plan.

-Gerald Shulman, MA, MAC, FACATA, is a licensed clinical psychologist, fellow of the American College of Addiction Treatment Administrators, and board certified by the American Academy of Psychologists Treating Addiction.
-He has been providing treatment and clinically or administratively supervising the delivery of care to alcoholics and drug addicts since 1962.
-He has worked in public and private programs, proprietary and not-for-profit agencies in detoxification, rehabilitation, and transitional care.
+Gerald Shulman, MA, MAC, FACATA, is a clinical psychologist and fellow of the American College of Addiction Treatment Administrators.
+He has been providing treatment or clinically or administratively supervising the delivery of care to alcoholics and drug addicts since 1962.